ScienceComputing/NGSOmics_Programming/Science_Reading/scRNAseq.md

 Song, D., Wang, Q., Yan, G. et al. scDesign3 generates realistic in silico data for multimodal single-cell and spatial omics.
 Nat Biotechnol (2023). https://doi.org/10.1038/s41587-023-01772-1

+> "We present a statistical simulator, scDesign3, to generate realistic single-cell and spatial omics data, including various cell states, experimental designs and feature modalities, by learning interpretable parameters from real data.
+Using a unified probabilistic model for single-cell and spatial omics data, scDesign3 infers biologically meaningful parameters; assesses the goodness-of-fit of inferred cell clusters, trajectories and spatial locations; and generates in silico negative and positive controls for benchmarking computational tools."

 <br>

 **Accurately spot cell-free droplets, and provide noise-free scRNAseq quantification**